EnAccess/Airlink-App/README.md

 # AirLink Docs

-> AirLink is an open source framework ([MIT License](https://opensource.org/licenses/MIT)) to manage IoT devices connecting to compatible servers via Bluetooth® gateways.
-The protocol provides an interoperable communication standard and example code for wire-free communication between related devices and an IoT server, using smartphones as gateways.
+> AirLink is an open source framework ([MIT License](https://opensource.org/licenses/MIT)) to manage IoT devices connecting to IoT servers via Bluetooth® LE ↔ GSM gateways.
+The protocol provides a communication standard and example code for devices and smartphones.
+As such, it removes the need for edge IoT devices to have direct internet connectivity by using the smartphone or intermediate gateway as a relay.
 >
-> It also comes with a flow for tracking lost devices via crowd-sourced detection, and 'PAYGO' functionality to support use cases for financed devices.
+> The framework comes with BLE discovery-based provisioning, a flow for tracking lost devices via crowd-sourced detection, as well as 'PAYGO' functionality to support use cases for financed devices.
 >
 > AirLink was developed to help entrepreneurs get over the main IoT development hurdles quickly and focus on their unique application